Californication (TV series): Season seven

 Production for the seventh season began in 2013.
 In December 2013, Showtime announced that Californication would end its run after the seventh season.
 Mary Lynn Rajskub plays a neurotic writer, whom Charlie Runkle takes on as a client.
-Michael Imperioli plays Rath, a television producer for whom Hank begins to work.
+Michael Imperioli plays Rick Rath, a television producer for whom Hank begins to work.

 On June 4, 2013, actress Mercedes Masohn announced that she would have a guest role as Amy Taylor Walsh, a TV star whose plea for Hank's help ends up putting him in an uncomfortable, compromising position.
 Amy apparently has ties to a season-four character, Sasha Bingham.
 Roger Howarth plays Karen's yoga teacher.

 Oliver Cooper plays Levon, Hank's son from a previous relationship; Heather Graham plays Julia, Levon's mother.
 Comedian Jim Florentine plays a pimp, and Rob Lowe reprises his role as movie star Eddie Nero.